 - Because an owner has exposure to construction defect incidents for several years after completion, the owner should consider coverage for completed operations up to their state’s statute of repose.

 To learn more about the differences between OI and OCP insurance, download Argo Construction’s OI/OCP highlight sheet, which features a coverage comparison chart, appetite details and coverage highlights.

-To learn more about Owners and Contractors Protective Liability and Owner’s Interest coverage, visit Argo Construction.
+Visit Argo Construction for more information about Owners and Contractors Protective Liability and Owner’s Interest coverage.